 If you have time, take a detour out beyond the airport to the Lanai Cat Sanctuary.
 It’s the reason some people come to Lana‘i for a day trip.
 It’s quite an amazing place offering shelter to 500 or more spayed cats.

-If Pele is happy, you’ll be in town when one of the local celebrations takes place.
+If Pele is happy, you’ll be on Lanai when one of the local celebrations takes place.
 We lucked into the Aloha Festival in late September.
 Community organizations, craft and aloha wear vendors had booths.
 Others offered Hawaiian plate lunch in more varieties that you imagined.
 The entertainment was continuous, and could be heard all over town.
 Festivals all take place in Dole Park.

 Or time a visit to the “Fifth Friday.”
 Maui’s main towns have a Friday night town parties.
 First Friday for Wailuku, second for Lahaina, etc. Lana‘i City must have had final dibs, since it happens only if there is a Fifth Friday to the month.